ANGADJEET/STICK_HERO/README.md

 ## Contributors
 - Angadjeet Singh
 - Aryan Jain

-Feel free to expand and enhance the Stick Hero Game according to your creative vision.
-Happy coding!
+Feel free to expand and enhance the Stick Hero Ga